People's Force

 The People's Force (Fuerza del Pueblo, FP) is a political party in the Dominican Republic led by former President Leonel Fernández.

 Amid accusations of electoral fraud in the primary elections of October 2019, Leonel Fernández resigned from the presidency and militancy of the Dominican Liberation Party.
-Later, the already established Dominican Workers' Party welcomed him and agreed to change its name to "People's Force" and have Fernández as their presidential candidate, a change approved by the Central Electoral Board on 17 December of that year.
+Later, the already established Dominican Workers' Party welcomed him and agreed to change its name to People's Force and have Fernández as its presidential candidate, a change approved by the Central Electoral Board on 17 December of that year.

 History

 Emergence

 Leonel Fernández presented his pre-candidacy for the presidency of the Dominican Republic in early 2018 with the intention of competing within his party in the simultaneous primary elections of October 2019.
-During this process he made strong attacks on his party partner and former president of the Dominican Republic Danilo Medina urging him to desist from seeking a third consecutive term by re-election and to avoid attempting to modify the constitution, a situation that came to be glimpsed in the national congress but did not materialize given the political and social pressure that existed in that moment.
-The peak of this process would be reached when Leonel Fernández held a massive protest in front of the national congress, formalizing an important division within the Dominican Liberation Party.
+During this process, he attacked his party partner and former president of the Dominican Republic, Danilo Medina, urging him to desist from seeking a third consecutive term and to avoid attempting to modify the constitution.
+This situation came to be seen in the National Congress but did not materialize given the political and social pressure that existed at that moment.
+The peak was reached when Leonel Fernández held a massive protest in front of the National Congress, manifesting an important division within the Dominican Liberation Party.

-After President Danilo Medina gave up on choosing a third term and modifying the constitution, he presented himself to the Minister of Public Works and a close collaborator of Danilo Medina as a pre-candidate for the presidency with the backing of the current president, and this generated internal friction.
-Finally, Fernández was defeated with a narrow margin before Gonzalo Castillo, to which he called the electoral contest "fraud" followed by several protests, televised addresses and challenges to the Central Electoral Board without finally presenting evidence or formal complaint of the various theories and accusations he made.
+After President Danilo Medina gave up on seeking a third term and modifying the constitution, the Minister of Public Works and a close collaborator of Medina, Gonzalo Castillo, presented himself as a pre-candidate for the presidency with the backing of the incumbent president, which generated internal friction.
+Finally, Fernández was defeated by a narrow margin by Gonzalo Castillo, after which he called the electoral contest a "fraud".
+This was followed by several protests, televised addresses, and challenges to the Central Electoral Board, though Fernández never presented evidence or a formal complaint regarding his accusations.

-Ultimately, this would lead Fernández to resign from the presidency of the Dominican Liberation Party and its militancy, where he had been for more than 46 years.
-Along with him, hundreds of militants and dozens of public officials, including deputies and senators, resigned, although he finally made a call to all the officials of his current who held elective positions and who had obtained a candidacy in the elections of October 2019 that they maintained their positions and did not resign from the party, so that they made opposition from within the same organization.
+Ultimately, this led Fernández to resign from the presidency and membership of the Dominican Liberation Party, where he had been a member for more than 46 years.
+Along with him, hundreds of members and dozens of public officials, including deputies and senators, resigned.
+However, Fernández called on followers who held elective office or had won primary candidacies in October 2019 to remain in their positions and not resign from the party, enabling them to form an opposition from within the organization.